-EXPLANATION OF FINANCIAL STATEMENTS
+EXPLANATION OF ACCOUNTING STATEMENTS

-The Statement of Accounts sets out the Council's income and expenditure for the year and its overall financial position as at 31st March 2019.
-It comprises of core and supplementary statements together with disclosure notes.
+The statement of accounts sets out the Council's income and expenditure for the year and its overall financial position as at 31st March 2019.
+It comprises of cost and supplementary statements together with disclosure notes.